singularityRx0/DP3/README.md

 ## SETTING UP XAMPP
 - As per instructions do not save XAMPP folder in the `C:\progranfiles` local drive.
 If possible save it in its own directory.
 - After installing make a shortcut of XAMPP on the desktop.
 Set the shortcut permission to always **admin**
+- Save your PHP scripts in the **hdocs** folder in your xampp directory